content-left-bg.png

 Employee

-Any person employed by the department to work in a state educational facility or corporate support role in a permanent, temporary or casual capacity.
+Any person employed by the department in a permanent, temporary or casual capacity.

 Legislation